 - Mild, fruity yet tangy flavor

-A true fromage connoisseur would never even consider this, but for this category you could also include one of those spreadable herb and cheese blends, like Alouette or Boursin.
+A true fromage connoisseur would never even consider this, but for this category you could also include one of those spreadable herb and cheese blends.
 Or, you could make a cheese ball.

 I LOVE cheese balls!
 But I grew up in the South, where cheese balls are served at every holiday gathering.